Breckon Cottage accommodation summary

-The stairs lead up from behind a door in the kitchen.
+The stairs lead up from behind a door in the kitchen (please take care as these are narrow with no handrail).
 Beautifully carpeted with local Herdwick wool carpet, they curve right round on themselves up to a small landing.
 On the right is the large bathroom complete with beautiful roll top bath and spacious walk in shower, this is a perfect room for relaxing in.
 The lights on the mirror come on with a wave of the hand and there is a heated towel rail for a snuggly warm towel when you finally decide to get out of the bath after a long soak.

 Next to the bathroom is the master bedroom.
 With original artwork and an antique mirror on the walls the owners call this the "flower room".
 The king size bed is made up with cotton sheets and the wardrobe, chest of drawers and bedside tables are matching white cedar; this room feels spacious, luxurious and calm.
 Dual aspect windows give lovely views out to Skiddaw and Carl Side with glimpses of Latrigg through the trees, and round to Clough Head and the slopes of Walla Crag.
 Excellent double glazing means you cannot hear any noise from the road and a peaceful night's sleep is guaranteed.